bicpi/deployer/README.md

     $ wget http://getcomposer.org/composer.phar
     $ php composer.phar install

-### Add deployer to your PATH
+### Create symbolic link in your ~/bin directory

-If you want to use the `deployer` command without specifing the whole path to the installation directory over an over again just add it to your PATH environment variable:
+If you want to use the `deployer` command without specifing the whole path to the installation directory over an over again just create a symbolic link to it in a directory of your PATH environment variable, e.g.:

-    $ PATH=$PATH":/path/to/deployer/bin/deployer"
-    $ export PATH
+    $ cd ~/bin

-To persist this setting add the line to your `~./.profile` file.
+    $ ln -s /path/to/deployer/bin/deployer deployer

-Now you can use the `deployer` command from everywhere on your system.
+Now you're able to call the `deployer` command from everywhere on your system.

 ## 2) Configuration